 - Start Small: If you’re new to mindfulness, start with just five minutes of practice each day.
 Gradually increase the time as you become more comfortable.

 - Set Reminders: Set reminders throughout the day to pause and check in with yourself.
-Take a few deep breaths, stretch, or simply notice your surroundings.
+Take a few deep breaths, stretch, or take a moment to notice your surroundings.

 - Be Kind to Yourself: Mindfulness is about being non-judgmental, so be patient with yourself.
 If your mind wanders, gently bring your focus back to the present moment without criticism.